 Concentrated cannabis products such as oils, waxes, liquids, edibles, and pills are becoming more common, due to the fact that most patients would prefer not to smoke flower.

 Sometimes these concentrates require solvents to help extract the medicinal cannabinoids and aromatic terpenoids from the cannabis plant.
-Cannabis residual solvent analysis from an independent medical marijuana testing lab like MCS ensures that your product meets quality specifications and safety standards.
+Cannabis residual solvent analysis from an independent medical marijuana testing lab like Modern Canna ensures that your product meets quality specifications and safety standards.

 What are residual solvents?

 High-quality concentrates offer consumers abundant levels of cannabinoids in smaller doses.
 Potent extracts with higher concentrations of terpenoids provide maximal effect, with a superior flavor.
 To create these concentrated extracts, producers will sometimes use hydrocarbon gases like butane and propane, as well as common solvents like ethanol, isopropanol, and hexane to bring out the essential oils.

 After post-extraction processes like winterization, vacuum and heat, residual solvents remain behind.
 These ingredients can be ingested or inhaled by users in appreciable quantities.
 Even if you are doing a solvent-less extraction with dry sieve, carbon dioxide, or water, solvents are often used in cleaning the equipment and can end up in the final product regardless.
 That is why testing is crucial for patient safety.
 Testing can also give producers a clue as to the purity of their source materials.

 - Class 1 – Volatile solvents to avoid – including known and suspected carcinogens and environmental hazards.

 - Class 2 – Suspect solvents to limit – including animal carcinogens, teratogens or reversible neurotoxins.

 - Class 3 – Safe solvents to use – including low toxic potential chemicals.